yandex-cloud/docs/en/_qa/compute/licensing.md

 #### What is the relationship between Microsoft and {{ yandex-cloud }}? {#status}

-{{ yandex-cloud }} is licensed to distribute Microsoft software products under the Services Provider License Agreement (SPLA) for providing software services. {{ yandex-cloud }} is also an authorized Microsoft partner under the [License Mobility through Software Assurance]{% if lang == "ru" %}(https://www.microsoft.com/ru-ru/licensing/licensing-programs/software-assurance-license-mobility){% endif %}{% if lang == "en" %}(https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-license-mobility){% endif %} program.
+{{ yandex-cloud }} is licensed to distribute Microsoft software products under the Services Provider License Agreement (SPLA) for providing software services.

 #### Does {{ yandex-cloud }} provide extended support for Microsoft products? {#expanded-support}